f5devcentral/f5-rseries-training/docs/rseries_security.rst

     <Configured mgmt vlan tag>  500  1010  1111  range  untagged
     r5900-1-gsa(config)#

-Once the VLAN object is created it can be added to the **mgmt-ip** configuration.
+Once the mgmt-vlan object is created it can be added to the **mgmt-ip** configuration.

 .. code-block:: bash